 If you are the victim of a crime on campus and do not want to pursue action within the College System or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Security Department can file a report on the details of the incident without revealing your identity.
+With your permission, the Security Department can file a report on the details of the incident without revealing your identity unless we are prohibited by law or by Memorandum of Understanding with the Frederick Police Department.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.